 I have added links to online versions of each book, so you can actually read like its 1820:

 10 popular fiction books in 1820

-Gothic novels abounding with mysterious abbots and ruined castles have a great share on the book market in 1820, but historical novels set in the 12th century are also highly popular.
-Here is a selection of the novels publishes in 1820:
+Gothic novels abounding with mysterious abbots and ruined castles have a large market share in 1820, but historical novels set in the 12th century are also highly popular.
+Here is a selection of novels published in 1820:

 1. Sir Walter Scott (anonymously): Ivanhoe

 In 1194, protagonist Wilfred of Ivanhoe is disinherited by his father for supporting the Norman King Richard Lionheart – and for falling in love with the Lady Rowena.
 Enjoy a good read with all your favourite heroes of the Middle Age: Locksley, alias Robin Hood, Prince John, Friar Tuck and several templars.

 2. Sir Walter Scott (anonymously): The Monastery